The Practicality of Randomized Quantum Linear Systems Solvers: Results

+in which case we write $I_D^{(\epsilon_D, \epsilon_T)}$ to make explicit both the discretization tolerance and the underlying truncation tolerance of $I_T$. \end{definition}

-We remark that the discretization in \cref{eq:fourier_approx_def} can be interpreted as a Fourier series approximation to the inverse function with $JK$ terms, where each product of the form $y_jz_k$ is interpreted as a \emph{Fourier time} (or frequency) and each product of the form $\imi w_y^{(j)} w_z^{(k)} z_k e^{-z_k^2/2}/\sqrt{2 \pi}$ as a \emph{Fourier coefficient} (or amplitude).
+The discretization in \cref{eq:fourier_approx_def} is a Fourier series approximation to the inverse function with $JK$ terms: each product $y_j z_k$ plays the role of a \emph{Fourier time}, and each $\imi w_y^{(j)} w_z^{(k)} z_k e^{-z_k^2/2}/\sqrt{2\pi}$ is the corresponding (complex) \emph{Fourier coefficient}.